carterwayneskhizeine/BlackPulse/README.md

     *Note: Login status is maintained via session cookies*

 *   **Logout**:
-    - Click the "登出" button in the top-right corner when logged in
+    - Click the "Logout" button in the top-right corner when logged in

 ### File Messages